 I can write about whatever

 No, no just no. Again, I thought I could just write about anything in any way and people will read it.
 When I started my blog, it was filled with posts about my thoughts and feelings.
-Even though it nice to read back some old posts to see how much I changed, I can understand why no one was reading them haha.
+Even though it was nice to read back some old posts to see how much I changed, I can understand why no one was reading them.
 I don’t know the chance of persons reading a stranger’s feelings or them even caring about them.
-Since then I’ve maintained myself being genuine with my posts and still expressing my thoughts but make them in way that it could be retable or helpful for persons...so they can leave with something from my writing.
-Surprisingly, my very honest writing has been doing well with the feedback I get so I’m changing up my style anytime soon but I don’t want to make all about me.
+Since then I’ve maintained myself being genuine with my posts and still expressing my thoughts but make them in a way that could be retable or helpful for persons...so they can leave with something from my writing.
+Surprisingly, my very honest writing has been doing well with the feedback I get so I’m not changing up my style anytime soon but I don’t want to make all about me.

 So, looking back at these, they really don’t make any sense to me anymore after going through it haha.
 I think it’s normal to have thoughts like this about anything new you start...always having some expectations.
 I’m truly falling in love with blogging and learning everything about it.
 I’m not a pro but the experience has been amazing.
 I’m pretty sure many bloggers out there have similar expectations so as always, I got a question for you, what were your expectations of blogging?
 Maybe you had some different from mine.